 - Your student might consider a senior project, thesis, or independent study for spring.
 Even if this isn’t required, they may want to take advantage of working with an outstanding faculty member in their field while they still have the chance.

 - If you haven’t already done so, ask your student to help you find lodging for commencement weekend.
 Don’t wait any longer.
 Local accommodations usually fill early.

 - Check now to see if there are any outstanding financial issues.
 Don’t wait until late in the spring semester to find out that there are still charges due.

-- Your student might take some time now to look carefully at his Facebook page or other social media.
-Is the impression there one that he wants a potential employer to see?
-Employers do check.
-Now is a good time to do some possible Facebook housecleaning.
+- Your student might take some time now to look carefully at their social media accounts.
+Is the impression there one that they want a potential employer to see?
+Many employers do check.
+Now is a good time to do some possible online housecleaning.

-- Ask your student if she has a dream class that she’s never gotten around to taking.
-This may be her last chance to try something new and adventurous.
+- Ask your student if their is a dream class that they’ve never gotten around to taking.
+This may be the last chance to try something new and adventurous.

 A bit of extra time and effort spent in the fall semester can make the spring semester much less stressful.